How to Fight to Get Out of a First DUI Offense – What to do for Help Getting Charges Dropped in a 1st Offender Case

 - The average length of time for a driver’s license suspension is for one full year, if convicted of the charges.

-- Most first-time DUI offenders will have to pay mandatory DUI fines starting at a minimum average of $1,000.
+- Most 1st-time offenders will have to pay mandatory court fines starting at a minimum average of $1,000.

-- A driver will be required to have to get an Ignition Interlock device machine installed in any car they will drive, and pay for all it’s costs and monthly fees for at least one year.
+- A driver will be required to have to get an Ignition Interlock device machine installed in any car they will drive, and pay for all it’s costs and monthly fees for at least a one year length of time period.

-- Enroll and complete the number of hours for court-ordered DUI school classes, before having a driver’s license reinstated.
-The average total cost of these classes is around $550.
+- Enroll and complete the number of hours for court-ordered alcohol school classes, before having a driver’s license reinstated.
+The average total cost of these classes is around $570.

-- Having to get high risk auto insurance after a conviction of a 1st DUI offense, can cost up to $8,000 or more annually for the next 5 years.
+- Having to get high risk auto insurance after a conviction of this offense, can cost up to $8,300 or more annually for the next 5 years.

-- Since any DUI and DWI offense conviction is on a person’s criminal record for life, it can deny entry into many other countries when traveling in the future.
+- Since any intoxicated driving by drug or alcohol offense conviction is on a person’s criminal record for life, it can deny entry into many other countries when traveling in the future.

-How Tough are the Laws and Punishment For a First DUI Conviction
+13. How Tough are the Laws and Consequences For a 1st Offense Near Me?

 How Will Only One DUI On My Criminal Record Affect Me?